 In addition to the live program held at the School of Pharmacy, "Topical Drug Development -- Evolution of Science and Regulatory Policy" will be broadcasted via a livestream webinar on July 29-30.

 Individuals who cannot attend the event in-person, but wish to view the webinar are still required to complete registration for the conference.
 Registration to view the webinar is free.
 When registering for the event, select the "Webinar Access Only" ticket.
-Instructions to access the webinar will be emailed to attendees who select this ticket closer to the event.

 If special accommodations at the workshop are needed due to a disability, please email Ann Anonsen at firstname.lastname@example.org at least seven (7) days in advance of the workshop.
 Requests for sign language interpretation or Computer Aided Realtime Translation (CART)/captioning should be made two (2) weeks in advance of the workshop, and should be sent directly to the FDA Interpreting Services Staff at email@example.com.